The Greek airport that was left to fall apart

-(CNN) — After months of shutdown, Athens International Airport is gearing up to "welcome the world" once again as Greece moves ahead with plans to gradually lift coronavirus restrictions in a bid to revive its key tourism industry.
+(CNN) — Serving 20 million passengers a year in pre-pandemic times, the modern clean spaces of Athens International Airport have been the world's gateway to the treasures of Greece for most of the 21st century.

-But while authorities hope the phased return of international travel from June 15 will eventually bring the arrival halls of the Eleftherios Venizelos hub roaring back to life, a few kilometers to the west, another airport will remain eerily quiet -- as it has for much of the last 20 years.
+But while authorities hope the slow return of international travel later in 2021 might eventually bring the arrival halls of the Eleftherios Venizelos hub back to life, a few kilometers to the west, another airport will remain eerily quiet -- as it has for much of the last 20 years.

 Located on the southern Athenian coast on a site roughly three times the size of Monaco, Hellenikon -- which translates to "the Greek" -- was for decades the only international airport in Athens.

-Note: This story was originally published in June 2020 and updated in February 2021.